NicolasH2/gseaCondenser/README.md

 # freqGsea

-freqGsea takes a vector of set names, cuts them up into pieces and returns a frequency table of all words from the set names.
+`freqGsea` takes a vector of set names, cuts them up into pieces and returns a frequency table of all words from the set names.
 This also includes word-combinations of words that directly follow one another in a single set name.
-By default some words will be removed ("of","via",etc.) but you can switch this off, or even add terms that you might want not to be shown.
-Here we then use the [wordcloud2](https://github.com/Lchiffon/wordcloud2) package to vizualize the result.
+By default some words will be removed ("of","via",etc.) but you can switch this off, or even add terms that you might want to omit.
+In this example the [wordcloud2](https://github.com/Lchiffon/wordcloud2) package is used to vizualize the result.

 ``` r
 library(gseaCondenser)